Movie House Cinemas: History

 The company first started operating in 1990.

+In 2010, the company began to operate Odyssey Bowl in the Odyssey Complex, they operated it until the Hollywood Bowl Group took the lease in 2019 and reopened it as a Hollywood Bowl in 2022.

-In 2013, Movie House Cinemas began an advertising campaign for various services the company offered, during its own film screenings, featuring local comedian Barry "The Blender" Henderson (known for his YouTube show 'I Am Fighter').
+In 2013, Movie House Cinemas began an advertising campaign for various services the company offered, during its own film screenings, featuring local comedian Collin Geddis as Barry "The Blender" Henderson (known for his YouTube show 'I Am Fighter').

 In 2015 Belfast-born Kenneth Branagh attended a screening of his film Cinderella at the Dublin Road site in support of local charities Into Film and Northern Ireland Council for Voluntary Action.